dojo/core/README.md

 #### WeakMap

-The [`dojo-core/WeakMap` class](docs/WeakMap.md) is an implementation of the ES2015 WeakMap specification without iterators for use in older browsers.
+The `dojo-core/WeakMap` class is an implementation of the ES2015 WeakMap specification without iterators for use in older browsers.
+The main difference between WeakMap and Map is that WeakMap's keys can only be objects and that the store has a weak reference to the key/value pair.
+This allows for the garbage collector to remove pairs.

+Look at [Map](docs/Map.md) for more information on how to use WeakMap.

 ## How do I contribute?

 We appreciate your interest!
 Please see the [Guidelines Repository](https://github.com/dojo/guidelines#readme) for the Contributing Guidelines and Style Guide.

 ## Licensing information